Learn how to use the Custom Code feature to customize nearly any aspect of your Hub's appearance and functionality.

 Before You Begin

-- To use Custom Code, you need to be an Account Admin, Content Manager, or Developer/Designer.
+- To use Custom Code, you need to be an Account Admin or Content Manager.

 - The Custom Code feature is very powerful, and choosing to use it comes with certain caveats and limitations.
 Before you proceed, please carefully read the notes below to decide if using the Custom Code feature is right for you.